Chang Jen-bao: Taipei Shilin Box Corpse (2003)

 After serving his sentence for nearly seven years, Chang settled in Taipei's Shilin District.
 There, he began interacting with a man named Yu and his girlfriend, who had ties in the drug business.
 On August 8, 2003, due to his dislike towards the girlfriend, Chang refused to help transport the drugs, with the woman then scratching his arm with a knife.
-Chang then took the knife and stabbed the woman in the chest, stuffing her body in a suitcase.
+Chang then took the knife and stabbed the woman in the chest three times, killing her and stuffing her body in a suitcase.
 The boxed body was then hung from the third floor residence with a rope.
 However, the rope broke off, and the suitcase fell and slammed loudly on the iron floor.
 Chang hid the suitcase in the fire escape.
 He then tried to take away the girlfriend's body away to the car, but her friends noticed her absence, so they called the police.

 Chang was then arrested for the case.
 He refused to plead guilty in either of the three cases, showing no remorse for his crimes.

 Aftermath

-In June 2004, the Shilin Court sentenced Chang Jen-bao to death concerning the Miaoli murder, giving him also two years imprisonment.

-As of 2016, he is still under supervision by the Taipei Detention Center.
+In June 2004, the Shilin Court sentenced Chang Jen-bao to death concerning the Miaoli murder and Shilin murder.
+As of 2024, he is still under supervision by the Taipei Detention Center.
+Sometime between July and September 2024, the Taiwan Judicial Yuan is set to decide the constitutionality of the death penalty, which could waive the execution of Chang.